 5. Steps To Become A Diplomat In Australia

-A job applicant can expect to undergo vetting and several rounds of interviews to convince the interviewers about their suitability for the job.
+A job applicant can expect to undergo vetting and several interviews to convince the interviewers about their suitability for the job.

 Here is the list of steps to follow if you want to become a diplomat in Australia:

 Having a university degree is a prerequisite to becoming a diplomat.
-For this, it becomes mandatory to complete your Year 12 of high school in a good number of units to get an ATAR with a secondary school certificate.
+For this, completing your Year 12 of high school in a good number of units is mandatory to get an ATAR with a secondary school certificate.

-Pick the correct subjects as they will be vital for your tertiary education.
+Pick the correct subjects which will be vital for your tertiary education.

 Step 2: Get A University Degree

-Diplomats are university graduates who have completed a bachelor’s or a Master's qualification in academically demanding subjects such as political science, international studies, international relations, foreign policy, sociology, or cultural anthropology.
+Diplomats are university graduates with a bachelor's or a Master's in academically demanding subjects such as political science, international studies, international relations, foreign policy, sociology, or cultural anthropology.

 Step 3: Get Work Experience

 Get work experience by participating in humanitarian work, research activities, leadership roles, or joining a political party to strengthen your career.

 Knowledge of foreign languages will give you a competitive edge over other job applicants.